Frequently Asked Questions

 Crew requests typically open 10 weeks prior to the start of an event.
 In once you log in, the list of “Upcoming Events” shows when crew requests open for each listed event.

 Your application is simply that, an application.
 It is not a confirmation to crew any event.
 You will be notified of your status approximately 2 weeks after you apply.

 We’ll contact you if we have any openings.
 We keep a very detailed list of names, phone numbers and email addresses of people on waiting lists.
-90% of the time we contact people by email - so make sure you keep us updated with your most current email address.
+We always contact people by email: so make sure you keep us updated with your most current email address.

-Please go to the discussion board on our website.
-People are usually posting roommate requests.
-Otherwise you can wait until you get on-site - there are always people who show up without any arrangements or people who have hotel rooms and are looking for roommates.
+Please join the Crew group on Facebook for the event you will be crewing.
+People post roommate requests there.
+Otherwise you can wait until you get on-site: there are always people who show up without any arrangements or people who have hotel rooms and are looking for roommates.